-The Day the Eagle cried!” – Anastasia
+The Day the Eagle cried!” – Anastasia Baptiste

 I am sure you are keeping busy with the high level of alertness we are in.
 We can see the effects of this mess here with the reserves being recalled.
 I’m sorry I keep missing your phone calls.
 I do enjoy chatting with you.
 My words don’t seem to flow out from my keyboard as yours do.
 Anyway, I am thinking of you often, and I love and miss you.
 I hope things get back to normal soon, although it’s good to see Americans pulling together during this critical time.
 I am attaching some pictures of peaceful scenes for you.

-You have been on my mind all day, and I realized it was because for the second time in my life, I wanted to be your little girl again, if only for a few hours.
-The last time I felt this way was when I was in the Gulf, during Desert Storm, and as e-mail technology had not yet made it to sea, I could not turn to you for comfort, advice or leadership.
+You have been on my mind all day, and I realized it was because, for the second time in my life, I wanted to be your little girl again, if only for a few hours.
+The last time I felt this way I was in the Gulf, during Desert Storm, and e-mail technology had not yet made it to sea, I could not turn to you for comfort, advice or leadership.
 I have not yet resolved my feelings about what happened to our country on 9-11.
 That day has changed my life forever.
 I am still working seven days a week, 14-18 hour days, and sometimes I think this is the only thing that is keeping me strong, keeping me going.
 I still don’t feel like I am doing enough.
 Sometimes I feel impotent, in the sense that I cannot fix the things that are broken, or prevent new breakage.
-I think you, more than anyone else, understand this.
-Sometimes I also feel that I am suppressing too much of me in order to do my job.
+I think you, more than anyone else, understands this.
+Sometimes I also feel that I am suppressing too much of me to do my job.
 There’s a middle ground in there somewhere, isn’t there?
 That’s where I am trying to get to.

 I do not want the part of me that does not wear a uniform to become numb, or robotic.
-I still think about the horror of what happened to our country, or close my eyes and see the planes flying into the Twin Towers and the horrified victims leaping to their deaths, and as the emotions begin to rise within me, I shake my head, or if I am lying in bed, I shake my foot, to shake the images, the thoughts and my feelings off.
+I still think about the horror of what happened to our country.
+I close my eyes and see the planes flying into the Twin Towers and the horrified victims leaping to their deaths, and as the emotions begin to rise within me, I shake my head, or if I am lying in bed, I shake my foot, to shake the images, the thoughts and my feelings off.
 Sometimes I get up, turn on the lights and do something to be okay.
 I suppose if there was ever a time that I wished I had someone to go home to, it is now.

 I love you Dad.

 Whether she realized it, or not, Nayyirah Waheed was describing the ebb and flow of love when she wrote “We return to each other in waves.
 This is how water loves.”
-How beautiful, and yet unfortunately, we do not always “return to each other in waves.”
+How beautiful, and yet, unfortunately, we do not always “return to each other in waves.”
 Sadly, sometimes we continue to ebb and never return to one another.

 It could be worse, I didn’t really know my father until I was older, and he was on his third marriage.
 I imagine it was just as hard for him to find himself with a sensitive, headstrong teenager as it was for me to trust a parent’s love.
 I suppose my decision to join the U.S. Navy was more to please my dad and earn his love because I knew how much he loved serving his country.
-It’s hard not to believe that his love for me as his daughter was ephemeral.
+It’s hard not to believe that his love for me, as his daughter, was ephemeral.
 While I was wearing the uniform, he adored me, or so it seemed.
-When I retired and hung up my uniform, our relationship began to ebb, and as grievous as it is to admit this, I know within my wanting heart that we will never return to each other in waves.
+When I retired and hung up my military uniform, our relationship began to ebb, and as grievous as it is to admit this, I know within my wanting heart that we will never return to each other in waves.
 We have ebbed.

 He is my dad.
 I love him, and I have forgiven him, but it is time to let go of the things that have kept me cemented in place for so many years.
 I love you, Dad.
 Godspeed.